machal/cssmine-content/content/fallback-strategy-css3.md

 ```

 In this example, we do not worry about the fact that older browsers do not
 render transitions.
-The transition's only purpose is to enhance the user
+The transition’s only purpose is to enhance the user
 experience in modern browsers.

 If, however, a transition carries information (e.g. a file upload indication),